benchmark-subsetting/cere/INSTALL.md

    $ make
 ```

-If needed LLVM path, dragonegg path, and gcc path can be configured with the
+If needed, LLVM path, dragonegg path, and gcc path can be configured with the
 following options:

 ```bash